Why Healthcare Advocacy Is Important

 A Cancer Patient Prefers No Further Hospital Stays

-A 35-year-old patient with cancer who has a history of long hospital stays does not want to return to the hospital, despite his worsening health.
+A 35-year-old patient with cancer has a history of long hospital stays and does not want to return to the hospital, despite his worsening health.
 His family wants to honor his wish but feels ill-equipped to care for him at home.

 A Patient Deals with Conflicting Mammogram Feedback

-That evening the facility calls and informs her she has a cyst and should follow up in half a year’s time.
-An hour later the doctor calls informing her she needs another specialist to examine the cyst.
+That evening, the facility calls and informs her she has a cyst and should follow up in half a year’s time.
+An hour later, the doctor calls informing her she needs another specialist to examine the cyst.
 The next day, another representative from the facility tells her she needs to see a surgeon.

 A Patient Who Needs Cancer Treatment Asks About Fertility